Want to know how to potty train a girl? Check out our potty training tips for girls from real moms, along with when’s best to start.

-While you can try to rip the band-aid off all at the same time, most parents find it easier to focus on daytime potty training for girls before including naps and nighttime.
+While you can try to rip the band-aid off all at the same time, most parents find it easier to focus on daytime potty training for girls before nighttime.

-If she starts waking up dry from naps, consider forgoing the diaper — and likewise with her night diaper.
+If she starts waking up dry from her nighttime sleep, consider forgoing the diaper.

 Keep a pad or mattress protector on her bed for accidents.